LouisFaure/paperfetch/README.md

 1. **Paper Discovery**: Searches CrossRef for papers published in the last 7 days matching your query
 2. **AI Analysis**: For each paper (up to your configured limit):
    - Generates 3-5 key bullet points summarizing the abstract
-   - Rates relevance to your query on a scale of 0-10
+   - Rates relevance on a scale of 0-10.
+If you provide `search.researcher_interests` in `config.toml`, the LLM will rate relevance using both the query and your described researcher interests (preferred when present).
 3. **Email Report**: Sends an HTML email with:
    - Papers sorted by relevance rating
    - Clickable titles linking to the papers